ardalis/ardalis-com-gatsby/src/pages/tools-used/index.md

 ---
 Here's a quick list of the tools I use and generally recommend.
 Subject to change at any time.
 Some links are affiliate links – using them helps to support this site.
 Thanks!

-**Last updated: 29 March 2021**
+**Last updated: 5 April 2022**

 ## Blog (this site)

 Currently, I'm hosting this site using [Netlify](https://www.netlify.com/).
 The site is built as a static site using [Gatsby](https://www.gatsbyjs.com/).
 The source is on [GitHub](https://github.com/ardalis/ardalis-com-gatsby).
 If you find any problems with the content, you can [add an issue to the repository](https://github.com/ardalis/ardalis-com-gatsby/issues).
 If you're looking to create a similar setup for your blog, check out this article on [creating a Gatsby blog with Netlify](https://ilyana.dev/blog/2020-06-17-creating-gatsby-blog-netlify/).
+The rate is roughly $19/mo which is WAY less than I was paying for my previous WordPress hosting.

 ### Previous versions